wcerny/DELVE6_Paper/README.md

 5. /catalogs/: Selected catalog data from DELVE DR2 used for characterization analysis
 6. /raw_all/: Miscellaneous files from $\texttt{ugali}$ and $\texttt{simple}$; most users can ignore
 7. environment.yml: conda environment file

+*Interested in only the member catalog?* Look for the "delve6_may_mcmc.fits' file in /raw_all/.

 ## Setup Instructions